-Today, we came around another issue while turning on Windows Defender.
+Today, we came around with another issue while turning on Windows Defender.
 As you can see in the image, the error prompt states that the Windows Defender service has malfunctioned.

 Error 0x80070422 – The Service Couldn’t Be Started